MuhammadZulqarnainshabbir/Whack-A-Mole/README.md

 Three steps:

-1. Setting up the values for the variables in `.gitlab-ci.yml`
+1. Setting up the values for the variables in `.gitlab-ci.yml` (explained later)
 1. Modifying `.gitlab-ci.yml` according to your username and the deployment folder on the web server
 1. Activating a runner in `Settings - CI/CD - Runners`.
 A shared runner may be available.
 1. Check the status of the runner on the main page of your repository.
 If successful, you should see the result on the web address, e.g., https://joan.th-deg.de/~gaydos/sphinx-book-template

+After about a few minutes the runner should pick up your job and execute your pipeline.

-The explanation for the first steps follows:
+The explanation for the first step follows:

 ### Setting up the values for the variables in `.gitlab-ci.yml`